fungenomics/G34-gliomas/README.md

 ### Figures and source data

 For most figures, the source data underlying the plot is saved along side the figure in the respective `figures` directory.
-If so, a message like this is displayed in the markdown/HTML files underneath the chunk whih produces the plot, giving the path for the figures/source data within this project directory:
+If so, a message is displayed in the markdown/HTML files underneath the chunk whih produces the plot, giving the path for the figures/source data within this project directory.

-`[figure/source data @ G34-gliomas/bulk_transcriptome_epigenome/figures/01/gsx2_pdgfra_correlation…]`
+e.g. `[figure/source data @ G34-gliomas/bulk_transcriptome_epigenome/figures/01/gsx2_pdgfra_correlation…]`

 ### Analysis outputs

+For most text file & R object outputs, there is a text file saved next to the object with the extension `.desc`, with a very brief one-line description of what's contained in the file.

+e.g. for the output file `bulk_transcriptome_epigenome/output/02/fgsea_df.tsv`,
+there is an associated description file `bulk_transcriptome_epigenome/output/02/fgsea_df.desc`